purplesyringa/sunwalker-box/README.md

 - `exit_code` -- either the exit code of the program from `0` to `255` (`0` typically indicates success), or, if `limit_verdict` is `"Signaled"`, the negated number of the signal, e.g. `-9` for `SIGKILL`.
 - `real_time / cpu_time / idleness_time / memory` -- approximately how much wall-clock time/CPU time/iowait time/memory the program used, in the same units as the corresponding limits (i.e. seconds or bytes).
 Note the word "approximately" -- even when the limit is exceeded, i.e. `limit_verdict` is not `"OK"`, the corresponding metric might be slightly less than the limit.
 How to handle this discrepancy is your choice, but **do not use metrics to check if a limit has been exceeded**.

 After the process finishes, you can run another program in the same box in the same way.
 And if you want to run another program (or the same program with different input, you get the gist), but without the leftovers of the previous processes (PIDs, temporary files, network data, etc.), don't restart the sandbox!
 Instead, use `reset`, which efficiently restores the box to the original state as if sunwalker-box was just invoked, and proceed without restarting sunwalker-box.
 This is much more efficient.
+And if you need to revert to a more mature state, `commit` is available.

 ### Managing file system

 Filesystem-related commands modify the virtual overlay filesystem rather than the chroot environment, so all modifications are temporary and are not propagated to disk (that is, unless you are low on memory and use swap).
-They are also rolled back when the `reset` command is issued.
+They are also rolled back when the `reset` command is issued, either to the clean state at the start of `sunwalker-box`, or to the state at the moment when `commit` is invoked.

 Sunwalker creates a user-writable `/space` directory to put user files to.